This Nobel Prize Tweet For IWD Seriously Backfired

 "At this rate of progress, the Nobel Prize will reach equality in the year 2628."
 This here English major is getting pathetically dizzy trying to fact-check that math, but Livermore is an astrophysicist, so I believe her, okay?
 And that stat is certainly a bummer.

 I wish I could say the Nobel Prize sent some sort of redeeming tweet to acknowledge the gaffe, but alas, nothing.
-The organisation even sent a later tweet patting itself on the back for awarding "12 Nobel Medicine Women" in all 116 years.
+The organization even sent a later tweet patting itself on the back for awarding "12 Nobel Medicine Women" in all 116 years.
 Twelve whole lady doctors?!
-Wow.
+Well golly gee.

 Advertisement